-Towns and villages in East Lancashire will fall silent today, Armistice Day, to mark the 100th anniversary of the end of the First World War.
+Parades and services to mark 100th anniversary of end of First World War

 A number of poignant services and events have been organised to remember the Fallen Soldiers.